Guide for Authors

 Tables

 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical lines.
-Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
+Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article or in figures.

 References